sin1kbk/pockode/README.md

 # Pockode

-让手机编程不再痛苦。
+Mobile coding, without the pain.

-## 项目愿景
+## Vision

-手机编程一直是一个痛点：屏幕小、键盘不便、操作繁琐。Pockode 旨在彻底改变这一现状，提供一种全新的移动端开发体验。
+Mobile programming has always been painful: small screens, awkward keyboards, tedious operations.
+Pockode aims to change this entirely by providing a new mobile development experience.

-## 核心理念
+## Core Philosophy

-**AI 编辑为主，手动编辑为辅**
+**AI-first editing, manual editing as backup**

-传统方案试图把桌面编辑器塞进手机屏幕，这是错误的方向。Pockode 采用对话式交互：
+Traditional solutions try to squeeze desktop editors into phone screens—this is the wrong approach.
+Pockode uses conversational interaction:

-- 用自然语言描述你想要的改动
+- Describe what you want in natural language
-- AI 理解意图并执行代码修改
+- AI understands your intent and makes the changes
-- 你只需审阅和确认
+- You just review and confirm

-## 主要功能
+## Features

-### 对话式开发
+### Conversational Development
-通过 Chat 界面与 AI 交互，完成大部分开发工作：
+Complete most development tasks through a chat interface with AI:
-- 编写和修改代码
+- Write and modify code
-- 重构和优化
+- Refactor and optimize
-- Debug 和问题排查
+- Debug and troubleshoot
-- 代码解释和学习
+- Explain and learn code

-### Git 操作
+### Git Operations
-不再需要记忆命令，用自然语言完成版本控制：
+No need to memorize commands—use natural language for version control:
-- "提交这些改动"
+- "Commit these changes"
-- "创建新分支 feature/login"
+- "Create a new branch feature/login"
-- "合并到主分支"
+- "Merge to main"
-- "查看最近的提交记录"
+- "Show recent commits"

-### 手动编辑
+### Manual Editing
-当你确实需要手动编辑时：
+When you do need to edit manually:
-- 语法高亮
+- Syntax highlighting
-- 快捷操作面板
+- Quick action panel

-## 开发状态
+## Status

-项目正在积极开发中。
+Under active development.

-## 反馈
+## Feedback

-欢迎提交 Issue 报告问题或提出建议。项目早期可能会频繁重构，暂不接受代码贡献。
+Issues and suggestions are welcome.
+Code contributions are not accepted during early development due to frequent refactoring.

-## 许可证
+## License

-O'Saasy License — 可以自由使用、修改、分发，但禁止用来做与 Pockode 直接竞争的服务。
+[O'Saasy License](LICENSE.md) — Free to use, modify, and distribute, but may not be used to build a service that directly competes with Pockode.